-Tailored Experience is a feature in Windows 10.
-It helps Microsoft deliver recommendations about Microsoft Product.
+Tailored Experience is a feature in Windows 11/10.
+It helps Microsoft deliver recommendations about Microsoft products.
 The diagnostic data which comes with it allows Microsoft to know about consumer experience, and collect feedback.
 In this post we are talking about:

 - What are Tailored Experiences with Diagnostic Data